 Caution, predators should not get too close by a well-placed branch or a nearby wall.
 However, the presence of perches in the vicinity is important because the parents generally do not enter the hole directly.

 It is best to install your nest box in autumn or early winter: it will be spotted by birds before spring.
-Some species such as tits can settle very early (as of late winter), while others like winter troglodytes can spend the winter there.
+Some species can settle very early (as of late winter), while others like winter troglodytes can spend the winter there.

 Some birds such as the Gray Flycatcher (Muscicapa striata) return late in their migration (late May), others nest several times during the year and some who have abandoned a nesting site will be delighted to find one available.
 Finally, your nest box will surely be spotted by birds visiting your garden and these will occupy it perhaps next spring.